Neitirite/SimpleMessageBroker/README.md

 Simple message broker written in Kotlin
 # Installing:
 ## Using Docker-compose:
-create docker-compose.yml in your directory with release jar file
+Create docker-compose.yml in your directory with release jar file
 ```YAML
 services:
   kotlin-message-broker: